oksanab91/angularjs-app-with-ui-router/README.md

 -------------

-For more information on AngularJS please check out
+For more information on AngularJS and Angular Seed project please check out

 **angularjs.org**: https://angularjs.org/